 Williams College Museum of Art (WCMA)

 The Williams College Museum of Art makes dynamic art experiences to incite new thinking about art, museums, and the world—and it does so from within the nation’s top-ranked liberal arts college.
 A vibrant center for the arts at Williams, the Museum embodies the liberal arts’ ability to catalyze both creative and critical thinking.
 It is a vital hub for deep student learning and participation; for taking risks and testing creative, future forms of scholarship and teaching; and for boldly affirming the relevance of the history of art and the arts broadly.
-Partnering closely with faculty in the art department and many of the colleges 25+ departments, concentrations, and special programs, we aim to not just sustain but galvanize the college's legacy in the visual arts.

 - Craft the Museum’s overall public presence and tone across print materials, digital platforms, donor events, the Store, and more, in close coordination with the college’s Office of Communications, which oversees the Williams brand as a whole.

 - Design a strategic plan for donor relations and museum stewardship, in similar partnership with the college’s Office of College Relations.

 - Develop strategic plans for the growth of Museum’s advisory and collections committees in close collaboration with the Museum’s director.
 The position reports to the Museum’s director.